MariaBaisheva/-/README.md

 Hello!
 This is a telegram bot.
-This is a telegram bot.
 Translates a text or word into Sakha, Russian, or English.